 A closely related topic is the new trend of drinking coffee mixed with a fat source as a first meal – usually coconut oil, grass fed butter, or some combination of the two.
 One of the reasons this is advocated is the supposed beneficial effect of avoiding carbs when cortisol is elevated (which we debunked earlier).
+Most containers aren’t truly airtight, so even if you think you have a good airtight coffee canister, air can still get in.
+If you do choose to go with the freezer, make sure that you get the best coffee canister amazon.
 Now, there is some good to this meal idea; for instance, fat makes you really full for a long time and coffee has appetite-suppressant effects as well.
 On the downside, there are 4 distinct problems:

 1.)
 Fat does not blunt cortisol nearly as much as carbs do, so now you still have high cortisol AND the fat supplied in the diet to add body fat.
 NOT a good combo!